muchdogesec/txt2detection/README.md

 * `--external_refs` (optional): txt2detection will automatically populate the `external_references` of the report object it creates for the input.
 You can use this value to add additional objects to `external_references`.
 Note, you can only add `source_name` and `external_id` values currently.
 Pass as `source_name=external_id`. e.g. `--external_refs txt2stix=demo1 source=id` would create the following objects under the `external_references` property: `{"source_name":"txt2stix","external_id":"demo1"},{"source_name":"source","external_id":"id"}`
 * `status` (optional): either `stable`, `test`, `experimental`, `deprecated`, `unsupported`.
 If passed, will overwrite any existing `status` recorded in the rule
 * `level` (optional): either `informational`, `low`, `medium`, `high`, `critical`.
 If passed, will overwrite any existing `level` recorded in the rule
+* `--ai_create_attack_flow` (boolean): passing this flag will also prompt the AI model (the same entered for `--ai_provider`, default `false`) to generate an [Attack Flow](https://center-for-threat-informed-defense.github.io/attack-flow/) for the MITRE ATT&CK tags to define the logical order in which they are being described.
+Note, Sigma currently supports ATT&CK Enterprise only.
+* `--ai_create_attack_navigator_layer` (boolean, default `false`): passing this flag will generate a [MITRE ATT&CK Navigator layer](https://mitre-attack.github.io/attack-navigator/) for MITRE ATT&CK tags.
+Note, Sigma currently supports ATT&CK Enterprise only.
+You don't need to pass this if `--ai_create_attack_flow` is set to `true` (as this mode relies on this setting being true)

 ### A note on observable extraction